 Read your local court rules.
 They are available at your county’s law library and often online at courts.wa.gov.

 We strongly recommend that you talk with a lawyer before filing for divorce.
 Even if you cannot afford to pay one to handle your divorce for you, a lawyer may advise you about important legal rights your divorce may affect.
 Example: You may have financial rights, such as a share of your spouse’s pension or other property, that you could lose if you do not protect those rights in the divorce.

-Date, city, state/country (if foreign country) of your marriage.
+Date, city, state (or country) of your marriage

-List of personal property and real estate (real property) that you want the court to award you or your spouse, if any.
+List of personal property and real estate (real property) that you want the judge to award you or your spouse

 It could take up to an hour to finish.
 If you don't have enough time, save your answers by creating a free account with LawHelp Interactive.
 You can create an account before you start or after you finish the interview.

 This interview works best on a desktop computer, laptop, or large tablet.
 If you only have a mobile device, go to a library or other location with a desktop computer and printer.
 You must print your forms to file them in court.

 Your documents will download as .RTF files (rich text format).
 They can be opened in Microsoft Word, Google Docs, Pages, Word Pad, and other word processors.
 You can email your forms directly from LawHelp Interactive to yourself or someone else who can print them for you.

 Link takes you to a separate website.

 If you do not want to fill these out online, download our printable packet.